 Daugherty had just parked the car when she slumped over, suffering sudden cardiac arrest.
-Her daughter rushed for help, saving Daugherty's life by summoning a number of doctors to attend sports
+Her daughter rushed for help, saving Daugherty's life by summoning a number of doctors to attend to her mother.

-Daugherty was rushed to the Providence Regional Medical Center Everett where she At the time of her own attack, Burt was was listed initially in critical condition and a player for the University of Washington and upgraded to serious the following day.
-Through-
+Daugherty was rushed to the Providence Regional Medical Center Everett where she was listed initially in critical condition and upgraded to serious the following day.
+Throughout Daugherty's eight-day stay at Providence, Burt remained nearby.

-Burt remained nearby